-The entry requirements and admission procedures of the programme are adequate.
-The panel welcomes the pre-master programme being offered.
-The panel supports programme management's intentions to try and raise the student influx numbers.
-The panel supports the programme plans to foster student and staff diversity.
+The admission requirements and procedures are adequate.
+The panel supports programme's intentions to try and raise the influx numbers.
+The panel supports the plans to foster student and staff diversity.

 The panel is positive about the contents of the curriculum.
 The curriculum meets the intended learning outcomes of the programme.
 The courses are up to standard.
-The panel appreciates the clear organisation of the curriculum and the solid coherence of the curriculum.
+The panel appreciates the clear organisation of the curriculum and greets the solid coherence of the curriculum.

 The panel regards the lecturers to be both good researchers and skilled teachers.
 The panel values that the lecturers are strongly education-minded and appreciates that the lecturers introduce their research in the courses.
 The panel notes that the lecturers are very accessible to students.
-The workload of the lecturers may be demanding, but the Faculty is taking measure to balance the workload.
+The workload of the lecturers may be demanding, but the Faculty is taking measures to balance the workload.

-The panel regards the educational concept and study methods in the curriculum as appropriate, allowing students to complete the curriculum.
+The panel regards the educational concept and study methods in the curriculum as appropriate, allowing students to complete the curriculum in time.
 The panel appreciates the small-scale, intensive and student-activating education in the programme.
 Study guidance is organised well.
 The study load is balanced and the student success rates are up to standard.